Applying for a library account

 Reservations and orders

 You can use OneSearch to reserve books that are currently out on loan.
 Through OneSearch you can also order books that are available at the other location (Kalmar or Växjö).
+It might take a few days for the book to arrive.
 You will be notified when the book is available for collection.

 Copies of articles from journals available at the University Library's other location can be ordered.
 Look up the journal in OneSearch and use the order form.
 You will be notified when the copy of the article is available for collection.